-In publication since 1979, and chiefly written by Edward Packard and R. A. Montgomery, the Choose Your Own Adventure (CYOA) gamebooks have entertained generation after generation of young readers worldwide.
+In publication since 1979 and chiefly written by Edward Packard and R. A. Montgomery, Choose Your Own Adventure (CYOA) gamebooks have entertained generations of young readers worldwide.
 To date, over a few hundred million copies have been sold globally.

 2. Be An Interplanetary Spy

 One of the oldest gamebook series and with only twelve titles, Be An Interplanetary Spy was published by Bantam Books from 1983 to 1985.